Chesa Boudin: Criticism

-At least 51, or about one third, of lawyers at the District Attorney's Office left or were fired since Boudin took over in January 2020.
+By October 2021, at least 51--or about one-third--of lawyers at the District Attorney's Office had resigned or been fired since Boudin took over in January 2020.
 The high turnover rate has been criticized as unusual and producing understaffing.

 Release of repeat offenders

 Boudin has been criticized in a number of instances for releasing suspects with a history of previous convictions who then went on to commit further crimes.

 Troy Ramon McAlister, a repeat offender who had three federal felony convictions before 2015, was released on parole from state prison on April 10, 2020, under a plea appeal with Boudin's office and was arrested by police in November and December 2020 for vehicle and drug crimes.
 Boudin's office declined to file new charges against McAlister, stating that the state's parole officials had more leverage to keep individuals in custody for nonviolent crimes.
 On December 31, 2020, McAlister struck and killed pedestrians Hanako Abe and Elizabeth Platt while driving a stolen vehicle.
 While Boudin noted that the parole officers did not hold McAlister after his arrest on December 20, 2020, the California Department of Corrections and Rehabilitation and district attorneys from Sacramento and Alameda have criticized Boudin's office for the lack of prosecutions against McAlister and other "alleged serial offenders".
 Following the arrest, Jason Calacanis began raising money to hire an independent investigative journalist to cover the district attorney's office to hold him "accountable to the people of San Francisco".

 In February 2021, Jerry Lyons ran a red light in a stolen Ford Explorer and slammed into a group of cars, killing pedestrian Sheria Musyoka near Lake Merced.
 Lyons had an arrest record dating back more than a decade and was on probation in both San Francisco and San Mateo County at the time, having been arrested several times in 2020 for driving a stolen car while intoxicated.
 After his December 2020 arrest, Boudin requested a blood toxicology report before pressing charges.
 Lyons was detained for 27 days for violating his probation in connection with a previous grand theft conviction and later released on community supervision.
 In January 2021, he was requested to report back to the police after the report confirmed his inebriation.
 The death of Musyoka led to a petition by former San Francisco mayoral candidate Richie Greenberg, demanding Boudin resign immediately.
 The petition gathered 10,000 signatures in four days.
 The SFPOA has criticized Boudin for releasing Lyons and for being too lenient on repeat offenders.
 Conversely, District Attorney Steve Wagstaffe of San Mateo County, who has charged Lyons for unrelated misdemeanors, did not see a viable alternative and opined that, "Lyons most likely would not have been in custody anyway because of the pandemic and legal requirements."